Ahmed-M-Yasser/udagram/README.md

 - To test the frontend: `npm run test`
 - To deploy the frontend: `npm run deploy`

-## Screenshots
+## More Info

-You can find the required screenshots under "documentation/screenshots" folder in the root directory.
+- You can find the required screenshots under "documentation/screenshots" folder in the root directory.
+- The circleci configuration file, elastic beanstalk & documentation files can be found in the GIT repository

+### Message to the reviewer

+When I try to login, I get `HTTP failue response for the API URL: 0 Unknown Error` eventhough it works fine on my local device & I can access the APIs via Postman.
+I checked a lot but couldn't figure it out.
+Can you please guide me to fix it?